Belize: Law of Offshore

 The law allows for a protector who may also be a settlor, trustee or beneficiary.
 In carrying out his duties, a protector has a fiduciary obligation to the beneficiaries of the trust.
 However, he or she is not considered a trustee.

-Trusts may be registered with the Belize Registrar at the option of the settlor for a fee of USD100 (at the time of writing).
+Trusts may be registered with the Belizean Registrar at the option of the settlor for a fee of US$100 (at the time of writing).
 The Registrar is required to issue a certificate of registration.
 An entry in the register of trusts cannot be opened for inspection without the written consent of the trustee.

-The law provides that all offshore trusts governed by Belize law must have a Trust Agent resident in Belize whose office would serve as the Office of the Trust.
-A ist of licensed Trust Agents is available on the International Financial Services Commission's website at www.ifsc.gov.bz.
+The law provides that all offshore trusts governed by Belize law must have a trust agent resident in Belize whose office would serve as the office of the trust.
+A list of licensed trust agents is available on the International Financial Services Commission's website.

-Only a limited information needs to be provided to the Trusts Registry, e.g., Name of the Trust, Date of Settlement of the Trust, Name of the Trustee and Name of the Trust Agent.
-All other information is kept by the Trust Agent.
-No confidential or private information needs to be disclosed to the Registry and it is not necessary that a copy of the Trust Deed be filed with the Registry.
+Only a limited information needs to be provided to the Trusts Registry, e.g., trust name, date of settlement, trustee name and trust agent name.
+All other information is kept by the trust agent.
+No confidential or private information needs to be disclosed to the Registry and it is not necessary that a copy of the trust deed be filed with the Registry.